 - Labor Day, first Monday in September

-- Columbus Day, 2nd Monday in October, observed in some states on October 12
+- Columbus Day (also Indigenous People’s Day), 2nd Monday in October, observed in some states on October 12

 The only holiday that was initially added to this Act, but then removed was Veterans Day.

-Learn more about this Act on Wikipedia or by watching the video below.
+Learn more about the Uniform Monday Holiday Act on Wikipedia or by watching this video on YouTube.